WPDevelopers/disable-comments/readme.txt

 Some of the plugin's behaviour can be modified by site administrators and plugin/theme developers through code:

-* Define `DISABLE_COMMENTS_ALLOW_PERSISTENT_MODE` and set it to `false` to prevent persistent mode from being available as an option on the plugin settings page.
-* Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin the plugin from replacing the theme's comment template with an empty one.
+* Define `DISABLE_COMMENTS_REMOVE_COMMENTS_TEMPLATE` and set it to `false` to prevent the plugin from replacing the theme's comment template with an empty one.

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.4 =
+* Hide the troublesome "persistent mode" option for all sites where it is not in use.
+This option will be removed in a future release.

 = 1.3.2 =
 * Compatibility updates and code refactoring for WordPress 4.3